Custom kitchen design in a Palo Alto home

 Historic & Craftsman Homes

 For the early-twentieth-century homes of Professorville and Old Palo Alto, we design cabinetry that reads as original: appropriate face-frame proportions, period hardware, and details that honor the house while opening it up for modern cooking.
+A kitchen built in 1912 for a servant and a single icebox rarely has the storage a household needs today, so recovering that capacity — pantries, tall cabinets, a working larder — is often the real design brief.

 • Period-appropriate proportions